msunardi/blender_ros/README.md

     $ [sudo] pip install redis
     ```

-  3. Find the directory where Redis is installed.
+  3. Find the directory where Redis Python module is installed.
     - If with venv/virtualenv: `/home/<username>/.venv/py3env/lib/python3.x/site-packages/redis`
     - If without: `/usr/local/lib/python3.x/dist-packages/redis`
     Or something like those ...